bit-js/blitz/README.md

 // Path parameters
 router.put('PUT', '/update/:id', ctx => new Response(ctx.params.id));

+// Register another router with the same type as a subrouter router.route('/api', anotherRouter);

 // Get the fetch function (use with Bun and Deno) const fetch = router.build();
 ```